bormaxi8080/osint-timeline/DRAFT.md

 Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is: https://github.com/bee-san/pyWhat

+The Telegram Snowball Sampling Tool is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards: https://github.com/thomasjjj/Telegram-Snowball-Sampling

 AnyBT - A tool for searching magnet link of all kinds of BitTorrent contents: https://github.com/j2qk3b/AnyBT

 CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials: https://github.com/EntySec/CamRaptor